actix/actix-web/guide/src/qs_8.md

 }
 ```

-If you need more complex application configuration, for example you may need to
+If you need more complex application configuration, use the `TestServer::build_with_state()`
-initialize application state or start `SyncActor`'s for diesel interation, you
+method.
+For example, you may need to initialize application state or start `SyncActor`'s for diesel
-can use `TestServer::build_with_state()` method.
-This method accepts closure
+interation.
+This method accepts a closure that constructs the application state,
-that has to construct application state.
-This closure runs when actix system is
-configured already, so you can initialize any additional actors.
+and it runs when the actix system is configured.
+Thus, you can initialize any additional actors.

 ```rust,ignore
 #[test]